growdigital/Notes/tir/notes.md

 2. Perimeter path 260m
 3. Parking area 18m diameter

 Also note the position of the polytunnel and potting shed, both facing due south.
-Potting shed is 5m x 3m -- is this enough Russell?
+Potting shed is 5m x 3m, area for veg growing is _about_ 185m².
+Is this enough Russell?

 Really need to mark out the structures, existing flat areas, parking space and main path.
 Will do this on next visit.